mongodb-labs/mongo-perl-driver/INSTALL.md

 If you have checked out the git repository (or downloaded a tarball from Github), you will need to install configuration requirements and follow the manual procedure described above.

+## Building with SSL or SASL support

+SSL support requires the libssl-dev package or equivalent.
+SASL support requires libgsasl-dev or equivalent (available from EPEL for Red Hat based distributions).

+To enable SSL, set the `PERL_MONGODB_WITH_SSL` environment variable before installing.
+For example:

+    $ PERL_MONGODB_WITH_SSL=1 cpan MongoDB

+To enable SASL, set the `PERL_MONGODB_WITH_SASL` environment variable before installing.
+For example:

+    $ PERL_MONGODB_WITH_SASL=1 cpan MongoDB

+If you are installing manually, these only need to be set when running `Makefile.PL`.
+For example:

+    $ PERL_MONGODB_WITH_SASL=1 perl Makefile.PL

+Or you can pass the flags `--sasl` or `--ssl` to `Makefile.PL`.

 ## Non-standard library paths